jadecobra/python_tdd_exercises/source/calculator.rst

 ----

-CONGRATULATIONS You made it through writing a program that can perform the 4 basic arithmetic operations using Test Driven Development.
+CONGRATULATIONS!
+You made it through writing a program that can perform the 4 basic arithmetic operations using Test Driven Development.
 What would you like to do next?